Bimsara-Janakantha/Local-RISCV-Development-Environment/src/03. Measuring Cycle Count/README.md

 2. **Run it in Spike** and record the average cycle count.
 3. **Try different syscalls** (`write`, `gettime`)—do they cost more?
 4. **Answer**: Is the overhead dominated by register save/restore or syscall logic?

-Once you have numbers, we can discuss:
-- How this compares to real hardware
-- How to reduce overhead (e.g., register windows, lazy FPU)
-- Or move to **modifying register files** (your next topic)